AmeraBoa/TPCC/README.md

 # Requirements

-most recent version of Bison.
+- Linux or OSX.
-flex 2.0 or above.
+- Bison 3.0 or above.
-MacOs or linux.
+- flex 2.0 or above.

 # Installation